Second Sophistic: Centres and key figures

 Smyrna was an important Greek city in the Empire at this age.
-Two noteworthy sophists were educated and taught in this center; attracting the respect of its citizens.
+Two noteworthy sophists, Polemon of Laodicea and Aelius Aristides, were educated and taught in this center, attracting the respect of its citizens.
 They also invited the attention or patronage of Roman Emperors such as Trajan and Marcus Aurelius.
-Although neither of these men called the city their birthplace, both Polemo of Laodicea and Aelius Aristides spent much of their time here studying the rhetoric or advocating for its people.
+Although neither of these men called the city their birthplace, both Polemo and Aristides spent much of their time here studying the rhetoric or advocating for its people.
 Another esteemed sophist in the 2nd century, Herodes Atticus, paved the way for succeeding sophists of Atticism in the great center of Athens.
 These three eminent connoisseurs of rhetoric were significant sophists of the 2nd century AD.
-Many succeeding them would strive to replicate and illustrate their immense knowledge of the Hellenic classics and eloquent skills in oratory.
-Out of all of the Second Sophistic orators, these men possessed significant esteem in the eyes of Emperors.
-They also provided their provincial regions as well as other areas of the Empire with an abundance of benefactions.
+Others succeeding them would strive to replicate and illustrate their immense knowledge of the Hellenic classics and eloquent skills in oratory.